juhi24/cv-awesome/README.md

 # cv
-My cv using Awesome CV latex template by Byungjin Park
+My cv using a modified Awesome CV latex template by Byungjin Park